adstriegel/cse34468-su24/hw/lab-03/lab3.md

 Confirm that you can connect to the server.
 You should not see your channel (yet) as we have not published anything there.
 You can however see a wide variety of channels for one of Prof. Striegel's research project.
 Take a look amongst the various channels briefly.

-* Mac OS X: MQTT Explorer
+* Mac OS X and Windows: [MQTT Explorer](http://mqtt-explorer.com)

-* Windows:
+You can find the hostname, port, username, and password in the mqtt-config.json file.

 ### Getting Your Client Started